phueb/Coordinated/README.md

  <img src="images/hiddens2_b=item.gif" width="324">
 </div>

-However, the embeddings of the same network do not inherent the organization that exists at the hidden layer.
+However, the embeddings for items in slot X (orange) - of the same network - do not inherent the (triangular) organization that is learned at the hidden layer.
 <div align="center">
  <img src="images/embeddings_b=item.gif" width="324">
 </div>

-Only when the mutual information between X and B is zero, do the embeddings inherent the same (triangular) organization that exists at the hidden layer.
+Only when the mutual information between X and B is zero, do the embeddings for items in slot X (orange) inherit the same (triangular) organization that exists at the hidden layer.

 <div align="center">
  <img src="images/embeddings_b=super.gif" width="324">